izolox/lite-core/README.md

 ## Usage

 After installing and starting Lite-Core, you can begin using it to prototype your scripts.
 The core provides essential functionalities needed for script development, allowing you to focus on building and testing your ideas.
+Instead of using a traditional database to store data, Lite-Core utilizes FiveM's native KVPs (Key-Value Pairs) to store character and vehicle data, simplifying data management and improving performance.

 ## Contributing